On the multiplier spectrum of polynomials: Isospectral polynomials

-From the proof of \cite[Lemma 3.5]{JX23}, we obtain the following elementary lemma: \begin{Lem} Let $f$ be a polynomial map of degree $d\geq2$.
-Then its multiplier spectrum $(S_n(f))_{n=1}^\infty$ determines the number $\sac(f)\in\{0,1,\dots,2d-2\}$ of superattracting cycles of $f$ in $\C$ (counted without multiplicity).
-(The bound $\sac(f)\leq 2d-2$ follows from the Riemann–Hurwitz formula.) \end{Lem}
+Following the proof of \cite[Lemma~3.5]{JX23}, we obtain the following elementary lemma: \begin{Lem} Let $f$ be a polynomial map of degree $d\geq2$.
+Then its multiplier spectrum $(S_n(f))_{n=1}^\infty$ determines the number $\sac(f)\in\{0,1,\dots,d-1\}$ of superattracting cycles of $f$ in $\C$ (counted without multiplicity). \end{Lem} Since $\infty$ is a totally ramified fixed point of $f$, the bound $\sac(f)\leq d-1$ follows from the Riemann–Hurwitz formula.
+Note that $\sac(\cdot)$ descends to the moduli space $\MPoly^d$.